-Included in the balance of uncertain tax benefits at December 31, 2023 are \$335,822 of tax benefits that, if recognized, would not impact the effective tax rate as it would be offset by the reversal of related deferred tax assets which are subject to a full valuation allowance.
+Included in the balance of uncertain tax benefits as of December 31, 2024, are \$411,740 of tax benefits that, if recognized, would not impact the effective tax rate as it would be offset by the reversal of related deferred tax assets which are subject to a full valuation allowance.
 The Company anticipates that no material amounts of unrecognized tax benefits will be settled within 12 months of the reporting date.
-As of December 31, 2023, the Company had no accrued interest or penalties recorded related to uncertain tax positions.
+As of December 31, 2024, the Company had no accrued interest or penalties recorded related to uncertain tax positions.

-The Company files U.S. federal, California and Illinois state tax returns.
+The Company files and/or plans to file U.S. federal, California, Texas, and Illinois state tax returns.
 The Company is subject to California state minimum franchise taxes.
 All tax returns will remain open for examination by the federal and state taxing authorities for three and four years, respectively, from the date of utilization of any net operating loss carryforwards or R&D credits.
 In addition, due to the operations in certain foreign countries, the Company became subject to local tax laws of such countries.
-Nonetheless, as of December 31, 2023, due to the insignificant expenditures in such countries, there was no material tax effect to the Company's 2023 consolidated financial statements.
+Nonetheless, as of December 31, 2024, due to the insignificant expenditures in such countries, there was no material tax effect to the Company's 2024 consolidated financial statements.

 On December 22, 2017, the Tax Cuts and Jobs Act of 2017 ("TCJA") was enacted.
-On January 1, 2022, a provision of the TCJA went into effect which requires the capitalization of research and development costs in the year incurred and requires taxpayers to amortize such costs over five years and 15 years for domestic and foreign expense, respectively.
+On January 1, 2022, a provision of the TCJA went into effect which requires the capitalization of research and development costs in the year incurred and requires taxpayers to amortize such costs over 5 years and 15 years for domestic and foreign expense, respectively.
 The Company evaluated the impact of the TCJA and prepared the provision by following the treatment of research and development expenditures for tax purposes under Section 174.